 For decades, Western citizens operated under the assumption that their passports were "golden tickets."
 The events of the early 2020s shattered this illusion.
 Borders closed overnight.
 "Strong" passports were rendered useless by health mandates and diplomatic spats.
 In 2026, the landscape has only become more fractured.

 A second passport is no longer the domain of super-spies or the ultra-wealthy.
 It is a fundamental component of a robust risk management strategy.
 It provides Plan B access to healthcare, banking, and physical safety when your primary jurisdiction fails.
+If you do not have a backup exit strategy, you are essentially trapped in a single point of failure system.
+This is an unacceptable risk in the modern era.

 The Three Pillars of Diversification